JLeFevre559/CS350-Clipboard/Documents/Milestone-1/Test/Test.md

 ### Status Video

 I created a summary of the test and deployment work completed.
-View the video at ** VIDEO NOT CREATED YET **
+View the video at https://youtu.be/tH1JQeyDWrY

 ## What I will do for Milestone 2